 - Fringe Benefits:

-- Calculate them based on actual costs and include FICA/MED taxes, retirement, health, and life insurance.
+- Calculated based on actual costs and include FICA/MED taxes, retirement, health, and life insurance.

 - Generally, an article of non-expendable tangible personal property having a useful life of one year or more and an acquisition cost of $5,000 or more is considered capital equipment.